-3. Terms and Definitions
+Terms and Definitions

-4. US Equal Employment Opportunity Commission
+What is the US Equal Employment

-EEOC Definition and purpose
+EEOC definition and purpose

 EEOC stands for the Equal Employment Opportunity Commission.
 The EEOC is a U.S. government agency that enforces federal laws which make it illegal to discriminate against an employee or job candidate because of a person’s race, color, religion, or sex.
 Additionally, this agency researches complaints if job applicants allege that they have been discriminated against for transgender status, sexual orientation, national origin, age (40 or older), disability or genetic information or during pregnancy.